barryclark/jekyll-now/_posts/2018-11-12-A-Trip-To-Brighton-FFConf.md

 Nothing to setup, no driver for GPUs, just a `<script>` or `require` and you're ready to start.
 TensorflowJS takes advantage of WebGL which already has GPU acceleration, and that allows it to have great performance.

-TensorflowJS will work with models that has been trained by any flavour of Tensorflow, but what I'm personally most excited about is the fact that since Tensorflow can now work in the browser, Machine Learning can happen on device without being send to a server reducing concerns about personal data and GDPR worries.
+TensorflowJS will work with models that has been trained by any flavour of Tensorflow, but what I'm personally most excited about is the fact that since Tensorflow can now work in the browser, Machine Learning can now happen on any device with a browser without it being sent to a server therefore reducing concerns about personal data and GDPR worries.

 ## Practical Web Animation by [Lisi Linhart](https://twitter.com/lisi_linhart)

 Many projects don't prioritise animation, infact many neglect it entirely.
-I know this is something I'm guilt of doing.
+I know this is something I'm guilty of doing.

 Web animations are two fold; first, for the user they provide a means of orientating then, drawing their attention, providing meaningful feedback, or even perceiving the performance of applications.
 As long as they're not [obnoxious](http://tholman.com/obnoxious/) or misleading then they'll mostly be fine.

 The other consideration is the browser.
 Animations need to have good performance or they can seriously degrade the experience of an application.
 There are four CSS properties where animation is 'cheap': transform's scale, translate, rotate, and the opacity property.
 These can be animated with minimal affect on the application.

-This isn't to that other properties can't be animated with disastrous consequences.
+This isn't to say that other properties can't be animated with disastrous consequences.
 The [will-change](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change) property can be used to hint to a browser that a property will change.
 However too many of these will result in crazy large memory usage so they should be used sparingly.

 Also dev tools provide a crazy level of insight into web animations, and Chrome allow for CPU throttling to simulate animations on weaker devices.